 Intended for students with previous photography experience, this course provides advanced instruction in digital photography as well as digital editing and production.
 During the initial phase of the course you will learn advanced manipulation of camera setting skills and composition techniques.
 By the end of the course, you will produce a professional portfolio of high-quality images that demonstrates creativity and an understanding of composition and photo editing.

 Take in an otherworldly landscape as you travel from the airport to nearby Eyrarbakki.
 This picturesque seaside town is the perfect jumping-off point for all your adventures in southeast Iceland.
 Warm up your camera on photo tours through Reykjavík, capturing the capital city’s colorful rooftops, mountainous views and surrounding water.
 From the Old Harbour to the famous Hallgrímskirkja, you’ll be out of camera space before you can say “vaðlaheiðarvegavinnuverkfærageymsluskúraútidyralyklakippuhringur” (yes, that’s an actual Icelandic word).
-Try your hand at dry suit snorkeling between two continental plates as you explore near by Thingvellir.
+Try your hand at dry suit snorkeling in a fissure between two continental plates as you explore near by Thingvellir.